LArSoft/larsoft.github.io/wiki/Supported_platforms.md

 -   Ubuntu LTS 20 (u20)
     -   Best-effort support for Ubuntu LTS 20 is available with e20 builds.

-Porting efforts in progress(#Porting-efforts-in-progress)
+Porting efforts in progress
 ============================================================

 *“Porting effort in progress” means that LArSoft code management intends to move the listed platform into the “Supported platforms” category, and is in the process of making that happen.*

 -   None at present

-Known to work(#Known-to-work)
+Known to work
 ================================

 *“Known to work” means that the LArSoft team knows of someone who has succeeded in building LArSoft and the products on which it depends, and that it purportedly runs as intended.
 The LArSoft team, however, does not support builds or distributions on these platforms.
 When such distributions are available, no warranty is made as to whether they will run as desired, or that they are free of defects.
 Such unofficial binary or source installs should be used at your own risk.*

-List of platforms under consideration(#List-of-platforms-under-consideration)
+List of platforms under consideration
 ================================================================================

 *“Under consideration” is intended to list platforms that have been mentioned as possible targets for future porting efforts, but where no decision has been made or timescale set, unless noted otherwise.
 The SciSoft team knows of no cases where someone has succeeded in either building or running LArSoft on the listed platforms.*